Five different players score ten or more points for the Wildcats.

 A 1983 graduate of Bucknell University with degrees in economics and sociology, Wright was a four-year letterman in basketball.
 He earned both the Benton A. Kribbs Most Valuable Player and the Macolm E. Musser Leadership Awards as an undergraduate.
 Following graduation, Wright worked as an administrative assistant with the Philadelphia Stars team that captured the 1984 United States Football League championship.

-Since returning to Philadelphia over a decade ago, Wright has joined forces with his fellow Division I head coaches in the fight against cancer.
+Since returning to Philadelphia, Wright has joined forces with his fellow Division I head coaches in the fight against cancer.
 Through the work of the head coaches at Drexel, La Salle, Penn, Saint Joseph's, Temple and Villanova, the Philadelphia chapter of Coaches vs. Cancer has become one of the top fundraising groups in the nation.
 In 2012, Wright was honored along with ESPN's Lou Holtz and former Maryland coach Gary Williams at the Dick Vitale Gala for his support of the V Foundation.

 The product of Churchville, Pa., attended Council Rock High School.
 He is married to the former Patricia Reilly (Villanova class of 1983).
-The Wrights have two sons, Taylor (20), Collin (19), and a daughter, Reilly (14).
+The Wrights have two sons, Taylor (21), Collin (20), and a daughter, Reilly (15).